What Is Knowledge Graph?

 Another key function is the ability for users to query the data and find answers to questions within the data set.
 A knowledge graph can also provide semantic insight by storing the meaning of a particular data set within the graph, rather than just providing raw information without interpretation.

-The meteoric rise of big data has presented one significant issue: the production of more data than humans can analyze.
 In healthcare, for instance, the data is produced each time when a provider updates a patient’s electronic health record.
 Millions of these data points are added to digital patient records every day, and it’s simply impossible for humans to make sense of it all.

 A knowledge graph can take the information input and then determine all sorts of dependencies, correlations or other connections between data points in a set.
 This function significantly reduces the labor required to turn information into action.

 A knowledge graph is no longer a theoretical tool.
 Many businesses use them to solve problems and create new opportunities.
+Most online shoppers have encountered the results of a knowledge graph, even if they don’t know it.

-Most online shoppers have encountered the results of a knowledge graph even if they don’t know it.
 Large online retailers employ this tool to make sense of all the unstructured data shoppers create as they browse and buy.
+The graphs help retailers determine what products are interrelated, so they can recommend the most relevant items to customers.

-The graphs help retailers determine what products are interrelated so they can recommend the most relevant items to customers.
 This makes the sites more useful for customers while also boosting sales.

-Natural language processing drives the delivery of relevant search results on the biggest search engines.
-In the early days of search engines, longer questions were less likely to yield useful results.
-Today, the knowledge graph helps turn complicated queries into data the engine can use to directly answer questions rather than producing a list of loosely-related URLs.
+Today, the knowledge graph helps turn complicated queries into data the engine can use to directly answer questions, rather than producing a list of loosely-related URLs.

-Likewise, the knowledge graph helps build out results for very simple queries.
-For example, if you search the name of a movie title, a knowledge graph is likely going to pull in related data to show you a synopsis, a list of places you can watch the film, a cast list and more.
+For example, if you search the name of a movie title, a knowledge graph is likely going to fetch in related data to show you a synopsis, a list of places you can watch the film, a cast list, top reviews, related movies, and more.

 No matter the size of a business, data is a resource that is too often underutilized.
 Whether it’s a large business that produces more data than its analysts can efficiently process, or a small business that needs to make the most of each data point, the knowledge graph is a strategic asset for growth.